DevExpress/bootstrap-aspnetcore-starter/README.md

 ## Online demos

-Visit the [ASP.NET Core Bootstrap demos](https://demos.devexpress.com/aspnetcore-bootstrap) to see what components are already available.
+Visit our [ASP.NET Core Bootstrap demos](https://demos.devexpress.com/aspnetcore-bootstrap) to see what components are already available.
 Use them in the attached sample project to see how they work on your side.

 ## Provide feedback